Astra Nova School: Curriculum

 The curriculum focuses on first principles thinking, decision making, and collaboration.
 According to The New York Times, Musk and Dahn split intellectual property of the school 50-50.
 Ad Astra and Astra Nova use various open-ended scenarios, called "Conundrums", that encourage constructive disagreement.
 Conundrums have been used in millions of classrooms in partnership with ClassDojo.
 Synthesis, a venture-backed educational technology company founded in 2020, is also based on the work of Astra Nova.

 Operations

-The school is currently run by Joshua Dahn and co-founders Dr. Rosemary Rohde and Tara Safronoff.
-The school says it accepts students ages 10–14, and claimed to have had an enrollment of 300 students as of March 2025.
+The school is currently run by Josh Dahn and co-founders Dr. Rosemary Rohde and Tara Safronoff.
+The school says it accepts students ages 11–18, and has an enrollment of 315 students from 45 countries as of June 2026.